WHAT'S HAPPENING at Launch!

 Sundays at 6pm at 507 Waldron St.

 Since the dorms don’t serve dinner on Sunday evenings we have a time together for food and fellowship before the week starts.
-The meal is provided by local churches and we have a $3 donation that goes to Pack Away Hunger.
+The meal is provided by local churches and we have a $3 donation that goes to a local non-profit like Lafayette Transitional Housing.

 Typically, we try to have events specifically to reach out to students who would not normally come.
 Some of those events have been things like: